inbarhavilio/Hash_Table/README.md

 # Hash_Table
-Hash table created using several different hash functions.
+Hash table created using several different hash functions, In order to test which finction is the most efficient.